mirumee/ariadne/docs/resolvers.rst

         def bind_to_schema(self, schema: GraphQLSchema) -> None:
             pass  # insert custom logic here

-In later parts of documentation other special types will be introduced, that internally use ``bind_to_schema`` to implement their logic.
+In later parts of the documentation, other special types will be introduced that internally use ``bind_to_schema`` to implement their logic.